loclv/hashnode-blog-backup/cl77ksfwk008l0jnv8lk7depn.md

 }
 ```

-And when inject it into component:
+And when inject it into component, we surely know what component is `lastComponent`:

 ```ts
 export class TheNextComponent {